albertpul/mydigitalme/README.md

 A private unique identifier for your self into the digital world, and many other temporal public masked identifiers for other to access your data in a controlled and protected way

-* Data Marketplace
+* Data Sharing Marketplace

-A way to obtain revenue when sharing your data with others
+A way to obtain revenue when sharing your data with others, having total control on the assets that you make available to others

 * Applications and Services Development Framework